miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 We are serving as Data Analysts for the CodeUp staff.
 We have been tasked by a staff member by email to answer several questions they need to speak on at an upcoming board meeting.

 Email:
-"I have some questions for you that I need to be answered before the board meeting Thursday afternoon.
+"*I have some questions for you that I need to be answered before the board meeting Thursday afternoon.
 I need to be able to speak to the following questions.
 I also need a single slide that I can incorporate into my existing presentation (Google Slides) that summarizes the most important points.
 My questions are listed below; however, if you discover anything else important that I didn’t think to ask, please include that as well.

 1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
 2. Is there a cohort that referred to a lesson significantly more than other cohorts seemed to gloss over?